Afinostux/figjam15/readme.txt

 /////////////////////////////////////////////////////////////////////////////

 in the not so distant future,
-two aviation themed robots fight in a weird castle.
+two aviation themed robots fight to the death in a weird castle.

 Game and Art by Austin Fox